johanneskropf/node-red-contrib-voice2json/README.md

 ### Wait Wake node

 A node to listen to a stream of raw audio buffers and detect a wake-word.
 When a wake word was detected it sends an object including the detected wake word, the time of detection relative to the nodes start and a unix timestamp to the first output.
-If the `Forward audio to 2nd output on detection` option is checked the node will start ignoring any detected wake words after a detection and start forwarding the raw audio chunks to its second output until it receives a payload of `listen` on which it will stop forwarding and start listening for a wake word again.
+If the `Forward audio to 2nd output on detection` option is checked the node will start ignoring any detected wake words after a detection and start forwarding the raw audio chunks to its second output until it receives a payload of `listen` in the configured control property of the input msg object on which it will stop forwarding and start listening for a wake word again.
 The second output can be directly connected to record command node to record a command after a wake word was detected when in forward mode.
+The nodes wake word process can be stopped at anytime with a msg of `stop` in the configured control property of the input msg object.
+Note that the wait wake node will start up again after a timeout of 2 seconds if you dont stop the input audio stream when stopping the node.
+This way the stop command can be used to restart the node.
 A possible source for the input stream of raw audio buffers is [node-red-contrib-sox-record](https://github.com/johanneskropf/node-red-contrib-sox-record) which should work out of the box with this node.
 More info about how to set a wake word or train your own can be found in the [voice2json documentation](http://voice2json.org/commands.html#wait-wake).